ia97lies/xauxi/README.md

 ```

 ### Future Plan
- - Have one make/script to generate/build all needed stuff as much self contained as possible
  - Full fledge SSL support for front and backend connection
  - A REST debugger interface to tackle configuration problems
  - Gzip plugin